durand-daubin/DEMAND/Theme-1/README.md

 DEMAND Theme 1
 ==================

-Various scripts used to analyse data on domestic energy use & social practices as part of the DEMAND centre.
+Various scripts used to analyse data on domestic energy use & social practices as part of the DEMAND centre

+Theme 1 is especially interested in using time use data to analyse energy using 'practices'.

 Unless otherwise indicated this work was funded by RCUK through the End User Energy Demand Centres Programme via the "DEMAND: Dynamics of Energy, Mobility and Demand" Centre:
  * http://www.demand.ac.uk